👋 Hi there, I’m very excited to be working with you and can’t wait to learn from each other!

 My favorite way of communicating is in writing.
 I’m an introvert and need time to think about what I want to express and how.
 I’m usually not very vocal in meetings, I don’t often react on the spot, because I need time to process information before expressing what I think.

 I can be very direct in 1:1s.
 I like to be transparent and honest and build trust.
-I really appreciate it when people are also direct with me.
+I appreciate it when people are also direct with me.
 I prepare when I have to provide feedback or face important conversations, and I’m clear at communicating my message.
 Sometimes I need time to debrief and get back to you in case you have questions for me.

 If we are having an in-person conversation and you ask my opinion about something new to me, I might give you my unfiltered thoughts.
 I’m usually spontaneous, and my ideas might not come across as very precise and well structured.
 If you need me to clarify something, tell me.
 I will go and structure my thoughts and communicate them back to you.